brotatotes/bht-automation/bht gen 3/Luke/Chapter 19/Luke 19 18 bht.md

 # Luke 19:18 Commentary Help Text

 ## BHT:
-In this parable, the servant's successful actions are highlighted by the use of the word made (εποιησεν).
-This emphasizes the power and authority of Christ over his servants and the diversity of their gifts.
-While the usefulness of Gospel ministers may differ, they are all called to be faithful with what they have been entrusted with, even if their efforts yield varying results.
-The servants' different improvements and faithful labors may not have the same outcomes, but they are all valued and important in their own ways.
+The servant, though less useful, was equally diligent and active, making his talents grow (εποιησεν) just like the servant in Matthew 25:16.
+This highlights the varying degrees of usefulness among ministers of the Gospel, as they possess different gifts.
+While their labors may not always have the same impact, their faithfulness and dedication are crucial in advancing God's Kingdom.

 ## Choicest Commentary Quotes:
 ### Marvin Vincent: